+- Lab Safety Operating Procedures

+- Start here Laboratory Safety

-- COVID-19 Shared User Facility Standard Operating Procedure (SOP) - Lab Equipment What equipment is available in the lab and what are the guidelines for use and check-out?
+- Lab Equipment What equipment is available in the lab and what are the guidelines for use and check-out?
 Do lab members receive equipment training if so how?
 For example, see some sample policies here: https://engineering.purdue.edu/MSE/research/facilities